paulpogoda/OSINT-Tools-Iran/README.md

 # OSINT-Tools-Iran
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Flag_of_Iran.svg/640px-Flag_of_Iran.svg.png" alt="Iran_FLAG"/>
 A list of OSINT tools that may be useful to you when conducting investigations related to  Islamic Republic of Iran.
 Most of local resources has versions in Persian only.
-Allways remember about OPSEC
+Allways remember about OPSEC.

+**Last Updated:** September 2025

 ## Contributions
 Feel free to join this project — [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0)